soxoj/gitcolombo/README.md

 ### Description

-OSINT tool to extract info about persons from git repositories: common names, emails, matches between different (as it may seem) accounts.
+OSINT tool to extract info about persons from git repositories: common names, emails, matches between different (as it may seems) accounts.

 ### Using